dhaval055/dhaval055/README.md

 ### Hey!
 I'm Dhaval.
 #### I'm a Software Developer from Ahmedabad, India.
-For the most of the time I work in python analysing and automating things.Besides develpoing I also play around with building CI/CD workflows and cloud infrastuctre provisioning.
+For the most of the time I work in python analysing and automating things.
+Besides develpoing I also play around with building CI/CD workflows and cloud infrastructre provisioning.
 Working as a developer in cyber security firm has given me exposure to security part of the tech world and I am trying to make most out of it. :)

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat&logo=linkedin&logoColor=white&color=0D76A8)](https://in.linkedin.com/in/dhavaldave055)